Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Introduction

 Self-supervised learning (SSL) approaches have been successful in learning speech representations that encode rich speech contents useful for diverse speech downstream tasks \citep{baevski2020wav2vec, hsu2021hubert, hu2024wavllm, mohamed2022sslreview, yang2021superb}.
 In particular, speech tokens obtained by quantizing SSL features are receiving attention for understanding and generating spoken language \citep{lakhotia2021generative, kharitonov2021pgslm, twist, lee2022direct, zhang2023speechgpt}.
 Substantial evidence suggests that SSL features are highly phonetic \citep{hsu2021hubert, cho2023evidence, cho2024univ, choi2024sslphn}, which suggests that these quantized tokens are sub-phonemic units that densely tile the phonetic space \citep{sicherman2023analysing}.
 While capturing fine-grained speech contents, most existing speech tokenization approaches yield high frequency tokens (25-75 Hz), resulting in a long sequence of tokens to be processed.
 As prevailing attention based neural networks \citep{vaswani2017attention} have a quadratic cost with respect to sequence length, it becomes infeasible to process longer sequences with phoneme-level granularity.

 A major bottleneck of the inefficiency in modeling spoken language is a lack of structure in current neural speech representations.
 Unlike text, there is no clear delimiter nor orthographic symbol in speech audio, which are crucial in efficient and scalable processing as evidenced in the text domain.
 However, human speech perception is structured as being segmented \citep{greenberg1998syllable, oganian2019speechenv, gong2023phonemic} and categorical \citep{liberman1957discrimination, pisoni1973vowelcat, pisoni1974categorical}.
 We argue that the machine representation of speech should resemble these cognitive structures to allow similar efficiency as text processing.
-A natural segmented structure of speech is a syllable, which organizes speech sounds in time \citep{macneilage1998frame, greenberg1998syllable}, and ideally, the embedding of a syllable should represent contents in a categorical way to avoid redundancy prevailing in current SSL-based tokens.
+A natural segmented structure of speech is a syllable, which organizes speech sounds in time \citep{macneilage1998frame, greenberg1998syllable}, and ideally, the embedding of a syllable should represent contents in a categorical way to be symbolized efficiently.

-To this end, we propose self-segmentation distillation, a novel SSL framework that induces clean and robust syllabic structures in speech representations.
+To this end, we propose a novel SSL framework that induces clean and robust syllabic structures in speech representations.
 Specifically, we build on top of a previous self-supervised syllable learning model, SDHuBERT \citep{cho2024sdhubert}, and iteratively refine the syllabic segments that naturally arise from the model.
-Unlike the original model, which induces syllable structure as a byproduct of sentence-level SSL, we directly impose syllabic structures by regressing features against unsupervised syllable segments extracted from a teacher model which is a moving average of the training model.
-We call the resulting model \textbf{\ours} (\textbf{Syl}la\textbf{b}ic \textbf{e}mbedding \textbf{r}epresentation).\footnote{The code is available here: \url{https://github.com/Berkeley-Speech-Group/sylber}.}
+Unlike the original model, which induces syllable structure as a byproduct of sentence-level SSL, we directly impose syllabic structures by regressing features against unsupervised syllable segments extracted from a teacher model which is initially set as the training model.
+We call the resulting model \textbf{\ours} (\textbf{Syl}la\textbf{b}ic \textbf{e}mbedding \textbf{r}epresentation). \footnote{The code is available here: \url{https://github.com/Berkeley-Speech-Group/sylber}.}